Voluntary Contribution Retirement Plan

 Are There Any Limits To The Amount I Can Contribute To This Plan?

 Yes, your contributions are limited by IRS regulation.
-In 2014, the IRS will allow participants under the age of 50 to contribute up to $17,500 throughout the year.
-Participants aged 50 and older are permitted to contribute up to $23,000 throughout the year.
+In 2021, the IRS will allow participants under the age of 50 to contribute up to $19,500 throughout the year.
+Participants aged 50 and older are permitted to contribute an additional $6,500.
 Please note that these limits apply to the combined amount you contribute to both the Voluntary Contribution Retirement Plan and the Defined Contribution Retirement Plan.
 The maximums apply only to employee contributions, so the contributions Georgetown makes to the Defined Contribution Plan or the GURP plan do not count for purposes of calculating this limitation.